 Close Menu

-They’ve been making cheese here since the 1840s, but of all the types of cheese made in “America’s Little Switzerland,” Baby Swiss may just be the best Swiss cheese you’ve ever had.
+They’ve been making cheese here in Wisconsin since the 1840s, but of all the types of cheese made in “America’s Little Switzerland,” Baby Swiss may just be the best Swiss cheese you’ve ever had.

 The History of Baby Swiss